MuhammadTanveerAbbas/NexBank-SPA/README.md

 ---

 **NexBank** is an enterprise-grade, production-ready template engineered for rapid deployment of corporate websites.
-It features modular, reusable sections—hero banners, feature showcases, billing details, testimonials, and calls-to-action—enabling you to launch a polished web presence in minutes, not weeks.
+It features modular, reusable sections—hero banners, feature showcases, billing details, testimonials.

 ---